dx-tooling/maas-projectpage/README.md

     nvm use
     ```
     *(You'll need to run `nvm use` in each new terminal session you open for this project).*
-3.  **Install Dependencies:** Install the necessary development tools.
-We use `--no-save` because this is a template; you'll manage your own dependencies if you fork or customize significantly.
+3.  **Install Dependencies:** Install the necessary development tools:
     ```bash
     npm install --no-save
     ```